 5.2.x Solution for Scenario x

 According to TS 38.425, the amount of data per bearer that the node hosting the PDCP entity send to the corresponding node is upper-bounded by desired buffer size.
 In order to address the problem in Scenario x and compensate for transport network delay, it is necessary to allow the node hosting the PDCP entity to send additional amount of data on top of desired buffer size.
 This could be accommodated by introducing the following statement in clause 5.4.2.1 of TS 38.425: “The hosting node may send additional amount of data to compensate for link delays.”

+It is recommended that the corresponding node estimates the size of the additional amount of data to compensate for link delays, according to the transmission rate over air interface and the transport network delay which is received from the control plane message sent by the node hosting the PDCP entity.
+Then the corresponding node calculates the desired buffer size by considering the estimated size of the additional amount of data to compensate for link delays.